YatinShekhar/8-Week-SQL-Challenge/Case Study 3 - Foodie Fi/README.md

 **No downgrades** from **Pro Monthly to Basic Monthly** in 2020 a strong sign that once users commit to Pro, they rarely go backward.
 Suggests satisfaction or perceived value.

-# 🧠 Recommendations

-- **Retain trial users better** by optimizing onboarding and adding offers during the first 30 days.
-- Consider **nudge campaigns** to convert long-term users into Pro Annual subscribers.
-- Since **Basic Monthly** is sticky, try **up-sell strategies** to move them toward **Pro Monthly**.
-- The **Pro Monthly** plan is a sweet spot, make it even more valuable to reduce churn further.
-- Investigate **February’s poor trial performance**, improve marketing in that period.